 The actors of this era are: René Descartes, Blaise Pascal, Isaac Newton, Gottfried Leibniz, Locke, Baruch Spinoza, Georges Cuvier, Thomas Jefferson, Benjamin Franklin, Adam Smith, James Watt, David Hume, Jacques Vaucanson, Joseph Marie Jacquard, etc.

 The Industrial Revolution II (from 1900)

-Because all time zones are now aligned (Greenwich), the planet is now seen as an entity unto itself.
+Because all time zones are now aligned (GMT), the planet is now seen as an entity unto itself.
 Soon, it will be seen as an interconnected system (chapter 9, no 5).

 Scientists and artists who define this new world : Charles Darwin, Pierre and Marie Curie, James Clerk Maxwell, Louis Pasteur, George Boole, Carl Friedrich Gauss, Heinrich Hertz, Grigor Mendel, Nikola Tesla, the Lumière brothers, Guglielmo Marconi, Thomas Edison Albert Einstein, Henry Ford, Pablo Picasso, Walt Disney, etc.